 - Pembroke Lodge Kiosk

-- Pheasantry Café - with external and internal seating
+- Pheasantry Café - internal and external seating, toilets available

-- Pavilion Café – with external and internal seating
+- Pavilion Café - internal and external seating, toilets available

 - Wolfe Statue Kiosk